dduan/DistributionTests/README.md

 Out of the box, all three package managers (Cocoapods, Carthage, Swift Package Manager) and four platforms (iOS, macOS, watchOS, tvOS) are tested.

-Swift package manager projects tests agaist a major version number.
+Swift package manager projects tests against a major version number.

 If your library can't fit in any of these assumptions, update it, or manually edit content of projects here for your needs (don't forget to update the